ppy/osu-wiki/news/2025/2025-05-04-osutaiko-world-cup-concludes.md

 Winning the roll, Japan picked [HYKARVS - No matter What](https://osu.ppy.sh/beatmapsets/2358328#taiko/5080882) (NM2), but got an early scare, as Korea's lower accuracy barely offset their lower misscount and Japan held their first pick by a tight margin of 6,523!
 This turned out to be the first close call of many, with Korea's choice of [rusino - Debug Drug](https://osu.ppy.sh/beatmapsets/2358248#taiko/5080742) (FM1) also going to Japan by 10,004 score, with both teams taking incredible risks using 5 mods each on the brutal freemod.

-Now 2–0 up, Japan seemed to hit their stride, winning [96-glass - Contradiction](https://osu.ppy.sh/beatmapsets/2358205#taiko/5080602) (NM6) by 85,892 thanks in part to ::{ flag=JP }:: [_Kan2](https://osu.ppy.sh/users/7160196)'s mind-blowing 99.88% full combo, and breaking Korea again despite their reading prowess on [Jane Remover - Psychoboost ft danny brown](https://osu.ppy.sh/beatmapsets/2358227#taiko/5080666) (FM2) by another not-so-narrow margin.
+Now 2–0 up, Japan seemed to hit their stride, winning [96-glass - Contradiction](https://osu.ppy.sh/beatmapsets/2358205#taiko/5080602) (NM6) by 85,892 thanks in part to ::{ flag=JP }:: ::\1Kan2::{ user-id=7160196 }'s mind-blowing 99.88% full combo, and breaking Korea again despite their reading prowess on [Jane Remover - Psychoboost ft danny brown](https://osu.ppy.sh/beatmapsets/2358227#taiko/5080666) (FM2) by another not-so-narrow margin.
 However, just when everyone thought the procession was starting, Japan picked [AVTechNO!xTreow - DYE/Re:flection+](https://osu.ppy.sh/beatmapsets/1019970#taiko/2134290) (DT1).

 Japan has always been considered the strongest Double Time team, even more so than similar contenders for other mod brackets, on account of their sheer accuracy, especially in the later rounds when other teams start to struggle.
 After all these years, they've seemed to find an equal in a Korean team that mounted a last-second comeback, only to fall within an agonising 501 score of a break point.
 If anyone thought Japan was truly safe in this matchup, this point proved them wrong.
 The very end of this map was especially nerve-wracking: